‘SAO: Ordinal Scale’ Movie Cover And Creator Reki Kawahara’s Interview Suggests Asuna And Other Heroines Of Anime Get More Screen-Time And Importance In ‘Sword Art Online’ Movie

 Augma is the competing Augmented Reality (AR) based gaming system to NerveGear, an invention by the genius programmer, Akihiko Kayaba.
 It is said to be a better and safer alternative not only to NerveGear but also to its second iteration, Amusphere.
 The most popular title that is making the waves in 2026 is Ordinal Scale.

 Experienced players like Asuna and others are actively playing the game when they realize that everything’s not as perfect as promised.
 Finding his friends in danger, the hero, Kirito, decides to intervene.
-Although the hero plays a very important, role, Kawahara noted that Asuna too, will have a lot more screen time.
+Although the hero plays a very important, role, Kawahara noted that Asuna too will have a lot more screen time.

 “Asuna had a considerable increase in importance.
 At first, it was a story of Kirito fighting against the mastermind’s plot, but then producer Kashiwada (Shinichirou) said ‘more Asuna’ at a meeting.
 Since then, Asuna’s role became bigger and we decided to depict the relationship between Kirito and Asuna in more detail.”